The MySQL server can operate in different SQL modes, and can apply

 value of the

-For answers to some questions that are often asked about server SQL modes in MySQL, see Section B.3, “MySQL 5.1 FAQ: Server SQL Mode”.
+For answers to questions often asked about server SQL modes in MySQL, see Section B.3, “MySQL 5.5 FAQ: Server SQL Mode”.

 When working with